laszukdawid/Dynamical-systems/README.md

 # Dynamical systems

 ## Kuramoto
 Implementation of famous Kuramoto coupling model [1,2].
-Current version (0.1) only provides for simple harmonic interactions between oscillators.
-Soon will be added additional degrees for coupling terms and possibility to include noise.
+Current version (0.3) provides:
+* Harmonic coupling terms.
+* Perturbations of any type, with few predefied, can be activated.

 ## Bayesian-Kuramoto
 Class executing dynamical Bayesian inference of time-evolving coupled system in presence of noise [3,4].
 Algorithm based on set of papers (e.g. see below) and MatLab code provided by one of the authors (http://py-biomedical.lancaster.ac.uk/).